There is a new species: tarantula! Birupes simoroxigorum is pretty as a peacock. In fact, it is a peacock tarantula.

 Why do animals have pigments?
 The reason behind these types of coloration changes can include camouflage, predation, signal communication, or attracting a mate.

-But tarantulas such as this new blue tarantula species of birupes simoroxigorum are largely nocturnal, ambush predators.
+But tarantulas such as this new species tarantula aka birupes simoroxigorum are largely nocturnal, ambush predators.
 Plus, they live in burrows.
 It’s dark at night (and underground) so you normally wouldn’t be able to see these colors.
 They don’t want to be spotted by their prey.
 And tarantulas have many enemies to worry about, too.

 The peacock tarantula-worthy blue coloration is also an enigma because of the birupes simoroxigorums’ poor vision.
 Although tarantulas have eight eyes like all spiders, they only have a single type of photopigment which means low visual acuity.